wookieb/action-dispatcher/README.md

 Basically action dispatcher is similar to regular event dispatcher with major differences:
 * supports listeners priorities
 * does not ignore promises returned by listeners
-* ActionsDispatcher.prototype.dispatch always returns a promise
+* ActionDispatcher.prototype.dispatch always returns a promise
 * define the context of listener (to avoid creation of unnecessary functions via Function.prototype.bind)

 ## How to use?